ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 Accelerometer Calibration
 -------------------------
-If the accelerometers were not calibrated on the bench prior to installation it must be calibrated before proceeding.
+If the accelerometers were not calibrated on the bench prior to installation it must be calibrated before proceeding.(It is usually easier to calibrate on the bench and then re-calibrate only the level position, if required, once installed.)
 :ref:`See this topic <common-accelerometer-calibration>`.